Students & Registration

-- What medical support is available at Bright Lights?
+- What health support is available at Bright Lights?

 What is Bright Lights?

-Bright Lights, Inc. is a non-profit organization that has offered summer learning adventures to elementary and middle school students in the Lincoln, NE community since 1987.
+Bright Lights, Inc. is a non-profit organization that has offered summer learning adventures to elementary and middle school students in the Lincoln, Nebraska community since 1987.

 Who does Bright Lights serve?

-No. Bright Lights diverse and content-rich classes engage students and build both their academic and non-academic skills.
-The half-day class and full-day camp opportunities allow students to pursue educational activities in focused areas of interest and maximizes their out of school time in expanded learning opportunities.
+No. Bright Lights' diverse and content-rich classes engage students and build both their academic and non-academic skills.
+The half-day class and full-day camp opportunities allow students to pursue educational activities in focused areas of interest and to maximize their out of school time in expanded learning opportunities.

 How many students are in a Bright Lights class?

-Primary classes average 17 students, while intermediate and middle-school classes average 20.
+Primary classes average 17 students, while intermediate and middle-school classes average 20 students.
 With one teacher and two assistants, each class has a staff to student ratio of approximately 1:7.

 How do I pay for classes?

-Payment must accompany your registration.
-Credit cards are accepted ONLINE ONLY.
+Payment must accompany your online registration.
+Credit cards and e-checks are accepted.